dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 - task detail pages with scheduler metadata, upcoming run preview, recent runs, and recent logs
 - actions on each task row for Run now, Logs, Edit, pause, resume, remove, and history inspection
 - bulk task actions for Run now, pause, resume, and remove
-- a run history page backed by scheduler execution events
+- a run history page populated from scheduler execution events
 - run detail pages with correlated log records
 - an optional login flow
-- a log viewer backed by the dashboard logging subsystem, including run id filtering
+- a log viewer powered by the dashboard logging subsystem, including run id filtering

 ## Install